 WAC 480-107-001 Purpose and scope.

-(1) The rules in this chapter require utilities to solicit bids, rank project proposals, and identify any bidders that meet the minimum selection criteria.
-The rules in this chapter do not establish the sole procedures utilities must use to acquire new resources.
-Utilities may construct electric resources, operate conservation programs, purchase power through negotiated contracts, or take other action to satisfy their public service obligations.
+(1) The rules in this chapter require utilities to issue an all-source RFP to fill the utilities’ resource need described in their integrated resource plans (IRP) every four years and for any new or unfilled resource need identified in the IRP update that is greater than 80 MW.
+The rules establish a set of requirements for each of the two required RFPs as well as any RFP issued by the utility to meet a resource need.
+The rules in this chapter do not establish the sole procedures utilities may use to acquire new resources.
+Utilities may construct new resources, operate conservation and efficiency resource programs, purchase power through negotiated contracts, or take other action to satisfy their public service obligations.

-(2) The commission will consider the information obtained through these bidding procedures when it evaluates the performance of the utility in rate and other proceedings.
+(2) The commission will consider the information the utility obtained through its acquisition efforts when it evaluates the performance of the utility in rate and other proceedings.

 WAC 480-107-002 Application of rules.

-(1) The rules in this chapter apply to any utility that is subject to the commission's jurisdiction under RCW 80.04.010 and chapter 80.28 RCW.
+(1) The rules in this chapter apply to any utility that is subject to the commission's jurisdiction under RCW 80.01.040, RCW 80.04.010 and chapter 80.28 RCW.

-(2) Any affected person may ask the commission to review the interpretation or application of these rules by a utility or customer by making an informal complaint under WAC 480-07-910, Informal complaints, or by filing a formal complaint under WAC 480-07-370, Pleading—General.
+(2) Any affected person may ask the commission to review the interpretation or application of these rules by a utility or customer by making an informal complaint under WAC 480-07-910 (Informal complaints), or by filing a formal complaint under WAC 480-07-370 (Pleading—General).

-(3)No exception from the provisions of any rule in this chapter is permitted without prior written authorization by the commission.
-Such exceptions may be granted only if consistent with the public interest, the purposes underlying regulation, and applicable statutes.
-Any deviationfrom the provisions of any rule in this chapter without prior commission authorization will be subject to penalties as provided by law.
+(3)Consistent with WAC 480-07-110 (Exemptions from and modifications to commission rules; conflicts with other rules), the commission may grant an exemption from the provisions of any rule in this chapter.

 WAC 480-107-004 Additional requirements.